Zero-G Racetrack Rides Into New Territory With Electro-Western Anthem Never Ride Alone

-Zero-G Racetrack, Silicon Valley's up and coming Electronic Rock artists, are back with their latest single, "Never Ride Alone” We're incredibly excited about“Never Ride Alone.
-This release marks a significant milestone for the band and our label.”

-- Steve Morgan, Royal MusicSAN JOSE, CA, October 6, 2023 /EINPresswire / -- Zero-G Racetrack , Silicon Valley's up and coming Electronic Rock artists, are back with their latest single, "Never Ride Alone”, seamlessly combining the storytelling of classic country western legends with the retro-future allure of Electronic Rock.
+Silicon Valley, California, October 6, 2023 (PlatoData via 500NewsWire) -- Zero-G Racetrack, Silicon Valley's up and coming Electronic Rock artists, are back with their latest single, "Never Ride Alone”, seamlessly combining the storytelling of classic country western legends with the retro-future allure of Electronic Rock.

 Zero-G Racetrack has been gaining recognition for their unique approach of using various genre callbacks within the context of electronic dance music.
 With“Never Ride Alone”, Zero-G Racetrack tips their hat to the compelling Western tales spun by legends like Johnny Cash and Waylon Jennings, setting out to bring the raw, honest emotion of those narratives to a modern Electronic Rock anthem.